 But if we keep "interspersing" "voluntary" subjects into the main subjects, creating gaps and discrimination in schools.
 When children go to school, they go to school, and when children don't have money, they sit around doing nothing.
 Can students be happy when they go to school?

-Thanh Nien Newspaper readers are upset
+Thanh Nien Newspaper readers are outraged.

-This morning, September 23, many Thanh Nien Newspaper readers were upset and sent their comments below articles reflecting the situation of inserting "voluntary" subjects into regular school hours at schools.
+This morning, September 23, many Thanh Nien Newspaper readers were upset and sent comments below articles reflecting the situation of inserting "voluntary" subjects into regular school hours at schools.

 Parent Pham Tu said: "We need to re-examine schools to avoid this situation.
 Now the economic difficulties increase the burden on parents."